karlton-shoemaker/TheatreReview-TeamProject/README.md

 # m3-reviews-site-team-divas
-m3-reviews-site-team-divas created by GitHub Classroom
+m3-reviews-site-team-divas created by GitHub Classroom This was originally a group project created by Karlton Shoemaker, Shannon Adams, and Mary Kemp (team "divas").
+I have recreated the repository here so that my contributions can be displayed.

 ## Overview
 This project is a website created using MVC with the Entity Framework Core that is a collection of Musical Theatre reviews.